jamesnvc/dotfiles/README.markdown

 Dotfiles
 ========

 This is a collection of my various configuration files.

-I primarily use them on OS X, but they should work with only a few modifications on Linux as well.
+There are a few submodules here: Do `git submodule init` and `git submodule update`

 Vim Configuration
 ======

-To use the vim stuff here, do a `git submodule init`, `git submodule update`, then symlink vimrc to ~/.vimrc and vim to ~/.vim.
+To use the vim config (assuming you're using neovim), symlink `vim` to `~/.config/nvim`.